Instructions for authors

 Before preparing a manuscript, authors should read author guidelines and policies.
 Information for authors on ethics in publishing and ethical guidelines for journal publication.

-FOREX Press offer opportunity to submit a range of article types.
-Find out more about the various article types and their requirements to find an article type that suits your work, as well as detailed instructions on how to prepare an ideal article for FOREX Press.
+Offer opportunity to submit a range of article types such as research articles, reviews, abstracts, addendums, technical advance article, article-commentaries, book reviews, chapters, thesis, conference proceedings, case-reports, discussions, obituaries, orations, product reviews.
+Find out more about the various article types and their requirements to find an article type that suits your work, as well as detailed instructions on how to prepare an ideal article for publication in FOREX Press Journal.

 Pre-submission : helping readers find your article

 In order to reduce delays, authors should assure that the level, length and format of a manuscript submission conform to FOREX Press journals requirements at the submission and each revision stage.
 Submitted articles should have a summary/abstract, separate from the main text, of up to 300 words.
 This summary does not include references, numbers, abbreviations or measurements unless essential.
 The summary should provide a basic-level introduction to the field; a brief account of the background and principle of the work; a statement of the main conclusions; and 2-3 sentences that place the main findings into a general context.
 The text may contain a few short subheadings of not more than 40 characters each.
 Before you submit your manuscript, go back and review your title, keywords and abstract.
 These elements are key to ensuring that readers will be able to find your article online through online search engines such as Google .

 Article types and prepration